gnomon-/who_goes_there/John-W-Campbell_Who-Goes-There_1938.markdown

 "Also.
 Reacted very nicely.
 They look funny as hell when they start melting.
 The beast hasn't any quick escape, when it's tied in dog chains, or halters, and it had to be to imitate."

-Kinner stood up slowly, His eyes darted around the room, and came to rest horribly quivering on a tin bucket in the galley.
-Slowly, step by step. he retreated toward the door, his mouth opening and closing silently, like a fish out of water.
+Kinner stood up slowly.
+His eyes darted around the room, and came to rest horribly quivering on a tin bucket in the galley.
+Slowly, step by step, he retreated toward the door, his mouth opening and closing silently, like a fish out of water.

 "The milk — " he gasped.
 "I milked'em an hour ago — " His voice broke into a scream as he dived through the door.
 He was out on the ice cap without windproof or heavy clothing.